 [Rule 5-43] (IEP) (Constraint)

-Within an MPD catalog document with a c:xPathText attribute owned by a c:ValidToXPath element, a candidate IEP is a valid IEP, ONLY IF the value of c:ValidToXPath applied to the candidate IEP (an XML document) has an effective Boolean value (EBV) equal to true.
+Within an IEPD catalog document with a c:xPathText attribute owned by a c:ValidToXPath element, a candidate IEP is a valid IEP, ONLY IF the value of c:ValidToXPath applied to the candidate IEP (an XML document) has an effective Boolean value (EBV) equal to true.
 EBV is defined by [W3C XPath 2.0], §2.4.3, Effective Boolean Value.

 5.6.2.6. c:XMLSchemaValid